Alberthua-Perl/go-kubernetes-learn-path/README.md

-## gopl.io
+## go-kubernetes-learn-path

-- Learning path about the book 'The Go Programming Language'.
+- 👨‍💻 Learning path about the book 'The Go Programming Language'.

-- kubernetes-advanced-learn includes associated yaml files and programmes.
+- 🐳 kubernetes-advanced-learn includes associated yaml files and programmes.